-Located just an hour and a half from San Francisco International Airport and 40 minutes from San Jose International Airport and Monterey, Chaminade’s mountaintop location and sweeping views of the Bay provide a perfect balance to the surf and sun-drenched Santa Cruz downtown and Boardwalk.
+Just an hour and a half from San Francisco International Airport, and 40 minutes from San Jose airport and Monterey, Chaminade’s mountaintop location and sweeping views of the bay provide a perfect balance to sun-drenched downtown Santa Cruz and its busy boardwalk.

-Deriving its name from Father William Joseph Chaminade, the 19th century founder of the Society of Mary, the resort’s 300 hilltop acres were historically home to the Marianists, the Chaminade High School, a WWII center for training priests and a 1970s religious retreat.
+Deriving its name from Father William Joseph Chaminade, the 19th-century founder of the Society of Mary, the 300-acre (121ha) hilltop estate was once home to the Marianists, Chaminade High School, a WWII center for training priests and a 1970s religious retreat.

-Our villa (the size of a spacious one-bedroom apartment with a separate living area, kitchen, bedroom and bathroom) was decorated with warm hues, vibrant accent colors and contemporary Spanish furnishings.
-The room included a private patio with beautiful forest views, complimentary Wi-Fi, a coffee maker, feather beds and BeeKind Gilchrist & Soames bath amenities.
+Our villa, comprising a spacious one-bedroom apartment with a separate living area, kitchen, bedroom and bathroom, was decorated in warm shades, with vibrant accent colors and contemporary Spanish-style furnishings, and from the private patio, the forest views are beautiful.
+Also on offer are free wifi, a coffeemaker, feather beds and BeeKind Gilchrist & Soames bath amenities.

-After unpacking, we set out to explore the resort’s amenities: a heated outdoor pool, full-service day spa, hard court tennis courts, fitness center with sauna and whirlpool, two outdoor Jacuzzi’s, sand volleyball and badminton courts, and a croquet lawn.
+After unpacking, we set out to explore the resort’s amenities: a heated outdoor pool, a full-service day spa, hard court tennis courts, a fitness center with sauna and whirlpool, two outdoor jacuzzis, sand volleyball and badminton courts and a croquet lawn.

-Next, we headed to the resort’s private hiking trails (a 1.75 mile or 1.25 mile path) and unwound among Eucalyptus trees and old-growth Redwood groves.
+Next, we headed to the resort’s private hiking trails (a 1.75mi/2.8km or 1.25mi/2km path) and unwound among eucalyptus trees and old-growth redwood groves.

-After our hike, we went to relax our muscles in the spa, which offers a variety of treatments for men and women including massage and body treatments and enhancements, as well as skin and nail care services.
-Our favorite spot was the dreamy zen garden-like patio, where a Jacuzzi bubbled away and padded lounge chairs offered scenic hilltop views.
+After our hike, we headed to the spa, which offers a variety of treatments for men and women including massages and body treatments and enhancements, as well as skin and nail care services.
+Our favorite spot was the dreamy zen garden-like patio, where a jacuzzi bubbled away and padded lounge chairs offered scenic hilltop views.

-For dinner we headed to the Linwood Bar & Grill, one of the Chaminade’s two on-site restaurants.
-Serving up locally sourced, farm-fresh ingredients from the surrounding region we enjoyed braised short ribs with whipped potatoes and a seasonal vegetable medeley with a side of mac and cheese and a grilled 12oz.
-New York steak with roasted fingerling potatoes and seasonal veg.
+For dinner, we headed to the Linwood Bar & Grill, one of two on-site restaurants, which serves locally sourced, farm-fresh ingredients.
+We enjoyed braised short ribs with whipped potatoes and a seasonal vegetable medley with a side of mac and cheese and a grilled 12oz New York steak with roasted fingerling potatoes.

-As the table’s sunken firepit crackled, we sipped local wine as we took in the panoramic sunset over the Bay and quietly planned our next trip back to the Chaminade.
+As the sunken fire pit crackled, we sipped local wine while taking in the panoramic sunset over the bay and quietly planned our next trip back to the Chaminade.